Rudxain/Rosetta-Sisyphus/CONTRIBUTING.md

 If your impl is cross-platform, **don't add env info**.

 ## Formatting
-- Prefer `"` for strings, as most langs interpret `'` in conflicting ways (in speaking/writing it's an apostrophe, in C and Rust it's a `char`).
+- Prefer `"` for strings, as most langs interpret `'` in conflicting ways (in speaking/writing it's an apostrophe; in C and Rust it's a `char`).
-- Use the most-idiomatic formatter for the lang in question.
+- Use the most-idiomatic formatter for the corresponding lang.
 Such as: `rustfmt` for Rust, ESLint or Prettier for JS, `gofmt` for Go, etc...
+- Update `.editorconfig` to avoid conflicts with chosen lang.
+I've already did this with YAML, despite not being present in the repo (yet).

 > Why is there `.editorconfig` but not `.gitattributes`?